ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

    - A document deletion is propagated to a destination only if the function returns `true`.

-   - By the time that ETL process runs a delete behavior function, a document is already deleted.
+   - By the time the ETL process runs a delete behavior function, a document is already deleted.
 If you want to filter deletions, you need some way to store that information in order to be able to determine if a document should be deleted in the delete behavior function.